JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 ### Periodogram
+Periodogram uses Discrete-time Fourier transform to examining frequency of a time series.
 The analysis using periodogram proves that the existence of a significant recurring pattern in `occupy`, in which it recurs daily.

 <img src="https://user-images.githubusercontent.com/26087840/233600486-30586112-de96-4e0a-a605-eee9bf70cf77.png" width="720px"></img>